marschall/stiletto/README.md

 - cleaner stack trace, only one additional frame with the same method name as joinpoint
 - easier to debug, one intermediate method less
 - no allocation
+- boxing and unboxing primitives can be avoided

 Annotations
 - @Annotations